-As I mentioned above, clean your celery and peel the carrots and onions.
-You’ll want to cut the vegetables into big pieces because they’ll need to hold up for an hour in the pot.
+- Large Pieces: You’ll want to cut the vegetables into big pieces because they’ll need to hold up for an hour in the pot.
 If they are cut too small they will break down and you’ll have cloudy stock.

-Then you simmer the whole thing for an hour.
-You’ll know that the vegetables have released all the flavor that they can when a piece of carrot no longer has the flavor of a carrot, and it just tastes like chicken stock.
+It’s Not A Waste: You’ll know that the vegetables have released all the flavor that they can when a piece of carrot no longer has the flavor of a carrot, and it just tastes like chicken stock.

-Finally, you have to strain the stock.
-Promise me to be careful here.
-If it is too heavy, you can rest a strainer in the pot and dip out enough stock to make the pot lighter.
+Note, if the stock pot when full is too heavy, you can rest a strainer in the pot and dip out enough stock to make the pot lighter.
 Then carefully strain the stock into another large pot, bucket or bowl.

 Discard the bones and vegetables or you could always compost them if you put meat in your compost.